ligato/docs/docs/tutorials/04_kv-store.md

     string greeting = 1;
 }
 ```

-!!! note
-    It is a good practice to put all protobuf definitions for a plugin in a `model` directory.
+---

-Next, we need to generate Go code from our model.
+Next, you need to generate Go code from your model.
 We will use the generated Go
 structures as parameters in calls to the broker.
 The code generation is controlled
 from the `go:generate` directive.
 Since we only have one go file in this tutorial,
 we put the directive `model` directory like so: